 Want this Southern shrimp dish a bit spicier?
 Feel free to add a few dashes of hot sauce.

-To be honest I’m a bit confused about my love affair with this amazing shrimp.
+To be honest I’m a bit confused about my love affair with this amazing creamy shrimp and grits recipe.

 Is it the superb cheese grits?
 Or perhaps it’s the caramelized tomatoes and garlic?

 But then again when both of these are mixed up with the delicious shrimp this dish becomes magical food.